junkiesan/my_little_rpg/README.md

 ## Notes

-This game uses only the built-in LÖVE2D features – no external libraries needed.

-Tested with LÖVE 11.4 and macOS Sonoma.

 If you want to export the game, you can zip the contents of the folder and rename the file extension to .love.